- Challenger High School

 Here is an Overview of Challenger’s Alternative Program:

-- Smaller school and class sizes: 150 students per session (AM and PM), 12-18 students in each class
+- Smaller school and class sizes: 150 students per session (AM and PM), 16-18 students in each class.
+Co-taught classes 18 - 22 students in each class with two teachers.

 - ELA and Math are year-long classes (.25 credits each term), all others are .5 credits each term